mikefarah/yq/pkg/yqlib/doc/string-operators.md

 ```

 ## Test using regex
-Like jq'q equivalant, this works like match but only returns true/false instead of full match details
+Like jq'q equivalent, this works like match but only returns true/false instead of full match details

 Given a sample.yml file of:
 ```yaml